djalbat/occam-parsers/README.md

 ### Regular expressions

-A regular expression is distinguished by the usual leading and trailing anchors:
+A regular expression is distinguished by the usual leading and trailing foward slashes:

-    /^\d+$/
+    /\d+/

+A regular expression should match the whole of a token.
+For this reason, the leading and trailing anchors `^` and `$` will be added automatically.

 ### Matching significant token types